JasonTByrd/CodeSamples/README.md

 --

 Code Samples: A basic Angular application with a small UI code demonstration.
 Allows user input then displays it scrolling accross the center of the screen with a transparancy mask to simulate fade in/out.

+Application should be runnable via the 'ng serve' angular cli command.

+--